CPMpy/cpmpy/docs/modeling.md

 ### Arithmetic constraints

 We overload Python's built-in arithmetic operators `+,-,*,//,%`.
-These can be used to built arbitrarily nested numeric expressions, which can then be turned into a constraint by adding a comparison to it.
+These can be used to build arbitrarily nested numeric expressions, which can then be turned into a constraint by adding a comparison to it.

 We also overwrite the built-in functions `abs(),sum(),min(),max()` which can be used to created numeric expressions.
 Some examples: